Ghosts of Mars poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ballard decides to free prisoner Desolation Williams from his cell to help them survive after the possessed miners launch their first major attack on the jail, forcing an alliance between cop and criminal., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Commander Helena Braddock is possessed and most of the team is dead.
 Ballard is left with only Desolation and one other survivor, facing overwhelming odds.
-The "whiff of death" is the loss of leadership and the seeming impossibility of survival., demonstrates the protagonist at their lowest point.
+The "whiff of death" is the loss of leadership and the seeming impossibility of survival., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Ballard and Desolation realize they must use explosives to destroy the Martian excavation site and the ancient doorway, which is the source of the possessing spirits.
 This synthesis combines her police tactical training with his criminal resourcefulness., demonstrating the transformation achieved throughout the journey.